-In the top panel, we look at output (for successful entrepreneurs) for various wealth groups.
-This shows that output is largely unaffected by wealth up to the 80th percentile of the wealth distribution regardless of the level of competition.
-However, for the lowest level of competition, output increases from about the 80th percentile onwards.
-With high competition this effect is only apparent for wealth levels in the top 5 percentiles of the wealth distribution.
-One striking feature of this panel is that output is highest when competition is lowest.
+effect is only apparent for wealth levels in the top 5 percentiles of the wealth distribution.
+One striking feature of this panel is that at the 99th percentile of productivity, output is highest when competition is lowest.
 This may seem paradoxical.
-However, it is worth bearing in mind that the wage increases when competition increases which squeezes the income of entrepreneurs.
-So entrepreneurs actually produce more when competition is lower.
+However, it is worth bearing in mind that the wage increases when competition increases which lowers labor demand and hence production of entrepreneurs.
+So some entrepreneurs actually produce more when competition is lower.
 Another feature of this top panel is that once again, the effect of changing competition is highly non-linear with an effect only observable between $\phi = 1/2$ and $\phi = 0$.

-The second panel in Figure 4 looks at labour demand.
-This is highest when competition is lowest since the wage rate is lowest then.
+The second panel in Figure 4 looks at firm size in terms of its labor force.
+Firms of entrepreneurs at the 99th percentile of productivity are largest when competition is lowest since the wage rate is lowest then.
 It is clear that taking a general equilibrium model is needed to bring this out.
-If φ could be increased for one entrepreneur rather than for all at once, then the wage would be unchanged and labour demand would fall when competition is decreased.
+If φ could be increased for one entrepreneur rather than for all at once, then the wage would be unchanged and labor demand would fall when competition is decreased.
+The fact that lack of competition is might lead to an increase in firm size for some entrepreneurs is consistent with the empirical work of Hsieh and Klenow (2009), who find the distribution of firm sizes to be inefficiently concentrated in environments with misallocation of resources.
 There is no visible effect comparing $\phi = 1/2$ and $\phi = 1$.

 In the third panel, we look at the income of entrepreneurs.
 Naturally this depends strongly on the level of competition as the share of the surplus is affected by this.
-However, it is fairly
+However, it is fairly flat with respect to the level of wealth except when there is very low competition when it turns upwards at the highest wealth levels.